gitter-badger/ecs/README.md

 ## Custom reaction
 Events `OnEntityComponentAdded` / `OnEntityComponentRemoved` at `EcsWorld` instance and `OnEntityAdded` / `OnEntityRemoved` / `OnEntityUpdated` at `EcsFilter` instance can be used to add reaction on component / filter changes to any ecs-system.

-> Not recommended if you dont understand how it works internally.
+> **Not recommended if you dont understand how it works internally, this api / behaviour can be changed later.**

 ```
 public sealed class TestSystem1 : IEcsInitSystem {